Pakistan, India: Geography

 The village lies some 30 km from Purnia, the district headquarters, and is located in Srinagar Block.

 Demographics

-Following the Partition of India in 1947, the village ceased to have any Muslims; the inhabitants of the village today are Hindus.
-Pakistan village's residents belong to the Santal tribe, the largest tribal group in India.
+Following the Partition of India in 1947, the village ceased to have any Muslim residents; the inhabitants of the village today are Hindus.
+Pakistan village's residents largely belong to the Santal tribe, the largest tribal group in India.
 The village today is poverty-stricken and reportedly lacks basic facilities including roads, schools and hospitals.
-The literacy rate of the district as a whole is 35.51%.
+The literacy rate of the district is 35.51%.

 Naming controversy

 Relations between the states of India and Pakistan have historically been turbulent.
 The immense violence between Hindus and Muslims that occurred as a consequence of the Partition of India left millions dead and sowed the seeds of discontent between both sides.
 Following the Partition and subsequent independence from the United Kingdom, the two countries have fought several wars, primarily stemming from their territorial dispute over the Himalayan region of Kashmir, which is claimed in full by both nations.

 Residents of neighbouring villages refer to the people of Pakistan village as "Pakistanis" and, due to the local stigma associated with this term, refuse to allow women to marry men from this village.
 There have been requests submitted to rename the village to "Birsa Nagar", although the submissions have not been acted on by the Indian government.